jiloj/jtagger/README.md

 * Questions about scientists themselves
 * Questions about botany or zoology
 * Questions about specific technical museums or their names / information
-* Inventions or patents can go here as well
+* Inventions or patents can go here as well if they are related to specialized forms of information
+  - The inventor of the cotton gin for example is more appropriate in *history*

 #### Politics